top of page

 Location: Orlando, Main Campus

-Embry-Riddle Aeronautical University offers a unique four-week summer camp that exposes high school students to the college experience while exploring various career paths in flight, mechanical engineering, global security, and NASA astronautics.
-The program covers diverse topics such as space flight history, propulsion theory, orbital mechanics, Space Shuttle operations, and US space policy, and provides participants with three college credits upon completion.
+Embry-Riddle Aeronautical University offers a four-week summer camp that exposes high school students to the college experience while exploring various career paths in flight, mechanical engineering, global security, and NASA astronautics.
+The program covers diverse topics, including space flight history, propulsion theory, orbital mechanics, Space Shuttle operations, and U.S. space policy, and provides three college credits upon completion.

 Program Dates: June 25-July 14